CookieCadger/CookieCadger/README.md

 ----------------------------------------------

 1. Download the Cookie Cookie Cadger package from https://cookiecadger.com and extract
 2. Run the Cookie Cadger JAR file by double-clicking it, or invoke from command line with java -jar CookieCadger.jar
+3. Cookie Cadger's session detection features, if enabled, rely on leaving the automatic update checks enabled.
+This allows Cookie Cadger to get newest plugins from the server.
+4. If you wish to write your own plugins and use them, create a new directory in the same directory as the Cookie Cadger JAR file called 'plugins' and place them there.

 ----------------------------------------------
 Example Usage & Supported Program Arguments